 Growth of your margin

-Margin is a productivity principle that means you build-in extra capacity into your life or your schedule, you personal space.
+Margin is a productivity principle that means you build-in extra capacity into your life or your schedule, your personal space.
 So that you have the capacity to give, to help another traveler, to carry an extra load, to respond to an emergency or to share.
-Growing your margin is really simple principle to understand, but it is really difficult to implement, because when we have extra space around us, let’s say physically in our homes, our first instinct is to fill that space with stuff.
+Growing your margin is a really simple principle to understand, but it is really difficult to implement because when we have extra space around us, let’s say physically in our homes, our first instinct is to fill that space with stuff.
 And when we have the backpack, our first instinct is to fill up every single pocket.
 If you have 65 liters pack – “let’s put 65 liters with stuff inside”.
-But growing you margin means that you have a little bit of extra space and not just physically, but emotionally.
+But growing your margin means that you have a little bit of extra space and not just physically, but emotionally.
 And maybe this principle goes along with prioritizing, but it is a little bit different because you actually cutting things out with a specific purpose of having that extra empty space available just in case.
-If you can apply the principle of margin to you backpacking trip, it will transfer beautifully to increasing productivity in all other aspects of your life.
+If you can apply the principle of margin to your backpacking trip, it will transfer beautifully to increasing productivity in all other aspects of your life.

 You come home changed

 This means taking a break from your everyday activities to do something that will recharge you.
 It is an ancient concept.
-Think of the Sabbath day, when there is one day in period, when you set aside all your daily labor, concerns and focus on one thing - rest.
-And that rest could be backpacking trip, when you are surrounded by the new environment and have a lot of kind impressions.
+Think of the Sabbath day, when there is one day in the period when you set aside all your daily labor, concerns and focus on one thing – rest.
+And that rest could be backpacking trip when you are surrounded by the new environment and have a lot of kind impressions.
 You just don’t have time to think about daily business at home.
 Taking a rest may be just what you need to reset your brain and approach your daily things with fresh eyes and with new ideas.